Sea buckthorn: benefits, dosage, contraindications

 Mis à jour le

-Sea buckthorn is a spiny shrub of the Elaeagnaceae family, native to the temperate regions of Europe and Asia.
-This shrub can reach up to 3 meters in height and is known for its bright orange fruits, the sea buckthorn berries, which are not only edible but also extremely nutritious.
+Sea buckthorn is a thorny shrub in the Elaeagnaceae family, native to the temperate regions of Europe and Asia.
+This shrub can grow up to 3 meters tall and is known for its bright orange fruits, sea buckthorn berries, which are not only edible but also extremely nutritious.
 These berries are exceptionally rich in vitamin C and contain a multitude of vitamins such as A, B1, B2, E, F, K, and P, as well as essential minerals like iron, calcium, and magnesium.
 Historically, sea buckthorn has been valued in various medicinal traditions around the world, including ancient Greece, the Roman Empire, Mongolia, Tibet, and Russia.
-Therapeutic uses of sea buckthorn berries are numerous, ranging from their use in herbal medicine to revitalize the body and fight fatigue, to cosmetic applications for the skin due to their content of essential fatty acids and antioxidants.
-The plant is especially famous for its oil, extracted from the seeds and the fruit pulp, rich in antioxidants and varying depending on the extraction process.
-This oil is commonly used for its beneficial effects on the skin, notably in the treatment of burns, wound healing, and various dermatoses such as psoriasis and eczema.
-Today, sea buckthorn is mainly cultivated for its berries, which are a rich source of vitamin C, providing about 400 mg per 100 grams of fruit.
+The therapeutic uses of sea buckthorn berries are numerous, ranging from their use in herbal medicine to revitalize the body and combat fatigue, to cosmetic applications for the skin thanks to their content of essential fatty acids and antioxidants.
+The plant is especially famous for its oil, extracted from the seeds and fruit pulp, rich in antioxidants and varying depending on the extraction process.
+This oil is commonly used for its beneficial effects on the skin, particularly in the treatment of burns, wound healing, and various skin conditions such as psoriasis and eczema.
+Today, sea buckthorn is mainly cultivated for its berries, which are a rich source of vitamin C, providing about 400 mg for every 100 grams of fruit.

 Scientific name(s)